 Wondering how it all went by so fast.

-all the warmth and joys
+all the warmth and goodness

 of the holidays

-and of YOUR traditions new and old.
+and much joy celebrating YOUR traditions new and old.

 ...
 Travel safe.

 ...
 Stay well.